hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * And I prefer to check Test Statistic and critical values instead of checking p-value only, since in this way we can get the confidence level of stationary
     * We can also plot the mean, variance, if they are changing a lot, then the ts is not stationary, check [my rolling mean & variance example][15]
   * <b>Differencing is often used to remove trend, log or square root are popular to deal with the changing variance</b>
     * When using log or square root, all the data has to be positive.
-These methods also makelarger values less different and will deemphasize the outliers, need to think whether the transformation is appropriate
+These methods also make larger values less different and will deemphasize the outliers, need to think whether the transformation is appropriate
   * Differencing methods to convert to stationary
     * Differencing can not only helps reduce trend and even seasonality, but also could transform the data to a more normally shaped distribution
-      * sometimes a ts needs to be differenced more than once, but differencing much more times may indicate that differencing is not a prefered method
+      * Sometimes a ts needs to be differenced more than once, but differencing much more times may indicate that differencing is not a prefered method
     * First-order differencing: take differences between successive realizations of the time series
       * `x_t - x_t-1`
+      * Example of using first-order differencing using `diff()`: https://github.com/PacktPublishing/Practical-Time-Series-Analysis/blob/master/Chapter02/Chapter_2_First_Order_Differencing.ipynb
     * Second-order differencing
       * `(x_t - x_t-1) - (x_t-1 - x_t-2)`
     * Seasonal differencing
       * `x_t - x_t-m`
       * If in the de-trended ts' ACF plot, we are seeing repeated significant autocorrelation (beyond the confidence interval), then use seasonal differencing
-      * [An example of seasonal differencing][4], just use `diff()`
+      * [An example of seasonal differencing][4], also use `diff()` with seasonal settings
     * Weighted moving averages
       * The nxm weighted moving averages method above can help transform ts into stationary
   * Decomposition methods to convert to stationary
     * [Example of decomposing a ts][7]
-      * Different from the above decomposition which can be used on the original ts, [Prophet's decomposition comes with the frecasting model][8]
+      * Different from the above decomposition which can be used on the original ts, [Prophet's decomposition comes with the forecasting model][8]
     * Additive model
       * x_t = F_t + S_t + E_t
       * This model is usually applied when thre is a time-dependent trend cycle component but independent seasonality that does not change over time (constant seasonality)